nerdslab/deepbraindisco/notebooks/README.md

 ## Requirements
-The packages used in this repository are numpy, matplotlib,  pandas, scipy, seaborn, skimage, sklearn, pytorch and torchvision.
+The packages used in this repository are numpy, matplotlib,  pandas, scipy, seaborn, skimage, sklearn, statannot, pytorch and torchvision.
 For exact package versions, please check the [requirements](https://github.com/nerdslab/deepbraindisco/blob/master/requirements.txt).

 ## Data